Roasted Marinara Sauce

 He replied, “So far, so good.”

 The more I thought about it, though, the more I had to agree with his present-tense assessment of summer.
-Despite the fact that school has started, early September really is prime summertime here in the Northwest.
+Despite the fact that school has started, early September really is prime summer time here in the Northwest.
 The days are comfortable and hazy.
-We start thinking less about travel and more about home.
 And our gardens and produce markets are bursting with fruits and vegetables of every shape and size.

 This tomato sauce recipe features fresh produce that can be pulled out of your garden or piled into your grocery cart right now: tomatoes, garlic, onions, and basil.
 The tomatoes can be those sweet little cherry tomatoes or the big ugly fellas (who still have great personalities).
 Or a combination of the two.